kiboschool/course-industry-experience-1/src/lessons/preparation/intro.md

 ## **Learning Outcomes**

-🎉🎉 Congratulations on nearning the end of the preparation phase of Industry Experience.
+🎉🎉 Congratulations on nearing the end of the preparation phase of Industry Experience.
 In this lesson, you will:

 - Confirm your industry experience or submit your preferences to be match
 - Evaluate the preparation portion of industry experience